FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 The first thing ever dropped at Goodwood was a cuddly elephant which landed in 1932 just as the 9th Duke of Richmonds passion for flying was taking off.

-Both Cowman's & Dairymaid's cottages are the perfect base for a family holiday, including your four-legged friend.
-The Goodwood Estate is known for its dog friendly venues, including our restaurants.
-Your stay will include a dog bed and bowls to make sure your dog's stay is as special as yours.
+The perfect base for a family holiday, including your four-legged friend.
+Goodwood is known for its dog friendly venues, including our restaurants.
+Dog bed and bowls included to make sure your dog's stay is as special as yours.

 We are passionate about regenerative and organic farming and our beef, pork and lamb, all reared on the estate, provide exquisite flavours.
 Whether you stock up in our Farm Shop ready for a cosy night in, or are dining at Farmer, Butcher, Chef or The Kennels, you will dine on exceptional food that celebrates each season and can rest assured that you will have travelled further than your food.